 I elaborate on the methods below.

-By the way, I have written an extensive article what is human enhancement, and also about human genetic enhancement, drugsethics, and movies.
+By the way, I have written an extensive article what is human enhancement, ethics, and research.

 1. Bioelectronics